How to Speed Up Email Delivery

 - Reduce the size of your images and attachments.
 Images should generally be under 100KB in size.

 - If your attachment is larger than 1MB, consider providing a link in your email to the file rather than emailing the file as an attachment.
 You would upload the file to your webhost and include a link to the file in your email.
+A service such as Tresorit can let you upload large files.
+You can then place a link to the file in your email.

 To get a rough estimate of your likely upload bandwidth capacity, you can perform a speed test at Speedtest.net.
 The important figure to pay attention to is the Upload Speed.